 Kickstart your final day by taking a ride on the iconic tram 28, one of the best things to do in Lisbon.
 Trams (eléctricos) are one of the most idyllic ways of sightseeing in Lisbon.
 Tram 28 is one of the only three charming, pre World War I models that still operates in the city.

 The tram trundles and creaks its way through some of the oldest and most charming neighborhoods of Lisbon like Baixa, Chiado, Graca, and of course, Alfama giving you a splendid vista of many of Lisbon’s renowned gardens, churches, and monuments.
 It’s a real treat!

 The only drawback about tram 28 is that it is always packed to the core and you will have to scramble for getting a seat.
 The best chance of getting a seat is by boarding at one of the starting points (Campo de Ourique or Martim Moniz).
 Nearly everyone gets on at Martim Moniz and there’s invariably a long queue so we would recommend getting on at the other end, Campo de Ourique (near Prazeres Cemetery), where much fewer people board.
 Also, keep a close eye on valuables since tram 28 has an infamous reputation on which pickpockets chiefly target tourists.

 2. Gulbenkian Museum

-If there’s one museum to visit in Lisbon we would highly recommend this one.
-The museum is open Wed-Mon from 10:00-18:00.
-Entrance is 10 EUR.
+If there’s one museum to visit in Lisbon, it is undoubtedly the Gulbenkian Museum.
+The museum is open Wednesday-Monday from 10:00-18:00.
+The entrance is 10 EUR.

 3. Lunch at Laurentina